Classic Motorcycle Build

 motorcycle primary cover removal

-Cylinder barrel was unbolted, but left in place until engine was nearly ready to be lifted out of the frame.
+The cylinder barrel was unbolted, but left in place until the engine was nearly ready to be lifted out of the frame.
 This was done to prevent anything from falling into the motor.

 Commando Z plate removal